wendyarevalo/big-data-a1/reports/Assignment-1-Report.md

 * A POST request produces a message to the same queue that consumers from dataingest are using.
 * A GET request asks the database for data and shows it in json format.

-This part is not fully implemented since the consumers are not getting the messages.

 ## Answers to the Questions

 ### Part 1

-1. * Application domain: Reddit comments; evaluate which users have more up votes to identify potential candidates for marketing purposes.
+1. * Application domain: Reddit comments; evaluate which users have more up votes in different subreddits to identify potential candidates for marketing purposes.
    * Data types: A single unit of data includes: text, timestamps and integers.
 Text for the name of the author, subreddit and content of the comment.
    Timestamp for the creation date of the comment.
 Integers for the number of up votes and the score of the comment.
    * Reddit is a popular platform which thousands of people use.
 The dataset used in this design was originally filled using the Reddit API.